mqalkhatib/HybridCVNet/README.md

 Python 3.9.18, Tensorflow (and Keras) 2.10.0, cvnn 2.0, Tensorflow Probability 0.18.0

 # Results
-o quantitatively measure the proposed HybridCVNet model, three evaluation metrics are employed to verify the effectiveness of the algorithm, including Overall Accuracy (OA), Average Accuracy (AA) and Cohen's Kappa (k).
+To quantitatively measure the proposed HybridCVNet model, three evaluation metrics are employed to verify the effectiveness of the algorithm, Overall Accuracy (OA), Average Accuracy (AA) and Cohen's Kappa (k).
 Also, Each class accuracy has been reported
 ![image](https://github.com/user-attachments/assets/ac0ac360-86db-4f3c-8b6c-e45683149e07)

 Model was qualitatively evaluated by visually comparing the resulting class maps.